 The Company has a defined contribution pension plan.
 Eligible employees must have worked at least 500 hours in a six month consecutive period from employment start date and be a minimum age of 21 to enroll in the plan.
 Employees may contribute up to the maximum amount allowed by law annually with the Bank matching 100% of the employee's contribution on the first 5% of the employee's compensation.
-Employer matching contributions charged to expense for March 31, 2022 and 2021 were \$200,000 and \$207,000, respectively.
-The Company accrued for a profit sharing contribution that was paid in April 2022 based on the employee's compensation for the calendar year ended December 31, 2021.
-As of March 31, 2022 and 2021, the employer profit sharing contribution charged to expense was \$196,000 and \$234,000 respectively.
+Employer matching contributions charged to expense for March 31, 2023 and 2022 were \$204,000 and \$200,000, respectively.
+The Company accrued for a profit sharing contribution that was paid in April 2023 based on the employee's compensation for the calendar year ended December 31, 2022.
+As of March 31, 2023 and 2022, the employer profit sharing contribution charged to expense was \$187,000 and \$196,000 respectively.

 Also, the Company has a deferred compensation agreement with active Directors.
 The agreement provides annual contributions of \$2,000 per year, per director, to be paid on January 1st of each year.
 The contributions are used to purchase shares of the Company's stock which are held in trust for the Directors until retirement.
-The total number of shares in the plan as of March 31, 2022 and 2021 is 24,187 and 25,133, respectively.
-The difference between current year and prior year shares outstanding relate to awards of 838 shares, offset by the payout of 1,784 shares to a retired director.
+The total number of shares in the plan as of March 31, 2023 and 2022 is 25,090 and 24,187, respectively.
+The difference between current year and prior year shares outstanding relate to awards of 903 shares.
 The cost of the shares held by the Trust is deducted from additional paid in capital on the consolidated balance sheets.
-The charge to expense for the annual contribution for the fiscal years ended March 31, 2022 and 2021 was \$18,000.
-Contribution expense was adjusted to reflect the fair value of the shares to the current market price for the years ended March 31, 2022 and 2021.
-Contribution expense was increased by \$243,000 for the year ended March 31, 2022 and was decreased by \$117,000 for the year ended March 31, 2021.
+The charge to expense for the annual contribution for the fiscal years ended March 31, 2023 and 2022 was \$18,000.
+Contribution expense was adjusted to reflect the fair value of the shares to the current market price for the years ended March 31, 2023 and 2022.
+Contribution expense was decreased by \$430,000 for the year ended March 31, 2023 and was increased by \$243,000 for the year ended March 31, 2022.